tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-simulation/observation-collection-manipulation/dependent-variables.rst

 The settings required for the creation of each observation dependent variable are created by a dedicated factory function.
 Below is the list of the observation dependent variables currently available:

-- The elevation angle using :func:`~tudatpy.estimation.observations_setup.dependent_variable.elevation_angle_dependent_variable`
+- The elevation angle using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.elevation_angle_dependent_variable`
-- The azimuth angle using :func:`~tudatpy.estimation.observations_setup.dependent_variable.azimuth_angle_dependent_variable`
+- The azimuth angle using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.azimuth_angle_dependent_variable`
-- The range distance between two link ends using :func:`~tudatpy.estimation.observations_setup.dependent_variable.target_range_between_link_ends_dependent_variable`
+- The range distance between two link ends using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.target_range_between_link_ends_dependent_variable`
-- The angle between a link end and a given body, as seen from the other end of that link using :func:`~tudatpy.estimation.observations_setup.dependent_variable.avoidance_angle_dependent_variable`
+- The angle between a link end and a given body, as seen from the other end of that link using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.avoidance_angle_dependent_variable`
-- The minimum distance between a link and the center of a given body using :func:`~tudatpy.estimation.observations_setup.dependent_variable.body_center_distance_dependent_variable`
+- The minimum distance between a link and the center of a given body using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.body_center_distance_dependent_variable`
-- The minimum distance between a link and the limb of a given body using :func:`~tudatpy.estimation.observations_setup.dependent_variable.body_limb_distance_dependent_variable`
+- The minimum distance between a link and the limb of a given body using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.body_limb_distance_dependent_variable`
-- The angle between the link direction and the orbital plane using :func:`~tudatpy.estimation.observations_setup.dependent_variable.angle_wrt_orbital_plane_dependent_variable`
+- The angle between the link direction and the orbital plane using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.angle_wrt_orbital_plane_dependent_variable`
-- The integration time of the observation (for integrated observables only) using :func:`~tudatpy.estimation.observations_setup.dependent_variable.integration_time_dependent_variable`
+- The integration time of the observation (for integrated observables only) using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.integration_time_dependent_variable`
-- The observation retransmission delay(s) using :func:`~tudatpy.estimation.observations_setup.dependent_variable.retransmission_delays_dependent_variable`
+- The observation retransmission delay(s) using :func:`~tudatpy.estimation.observations_setup.observations_dependent_variables.retransmission_delays_dependent_variable`

 Adding Dependent Variables
 ===========================